Category Archives: Danish Royals

 Margrethe and Henri with their wedding party and royal guests.
 Photo credit: orderofsplendor.blogspot.com

-The wedding was attended by 900 guests, a number of whom were royal and prestigious, including three kings, two queens, fourteen princesses, and thirteen princes from around Europe.
+The wedding was attended by 900 guests, many whom were royal and prestigious, including three kings, two queens, fourteen princesses, and thirteen princes from around Europe.

 One of the most notable absences was King Constantine II and Queen Anne-Marie (Margrethe’s youngest sister) of Greece.
 1967 was the year of a coup d’etat in Greece, leaving the family more or less in captivity and unable to travel to Denmark.
 It was initially believed that Anne-Marie would be allowed to attend alone while the Danish government advised Constantine not to attend, but in the end, neither made it to the celebrations.
 Ingrid, upset that her youngest daughter and her family would not be present, put up numerous pictures of the couple and their children around the palace during the reception.